rack/rack-attack/README.md

 ## Installation

-Add "rack-attack" to your Gemfile or run
+Add the [rack-attack](http://rubygems.org/gems/rack-attack) gem to your Gemfile or run

     gem install rack-attack